rem1niscence/canopy/p2p/README.md

 The P2P system implements several security techniques:

-- **Encryption**: All communication is encrypted using ChaCha20-Poly1305, which provides both confidentiality and authenticity.
+- **Encryption**: All communication is encrypted using ChaCha20-Poly1305 with unique nonces for each message, providing both confidentiality and authenticity.
-- **Rate Limiting**: Messages are rate-limited to prevent denial-of-service attacks.
+- **Rate Limiting**: Messages are rate-limited using a token bucket algorithm that allows for burst handling while maintaining long-term rate limits.
-- **IP Filtering**: Known bad IPs and countries can be blocked.
+- **IP Filtering**: Known bad IPs and countries can be blocked using a combination of static lists and dynamic reputation scoring.
-- **Connection Limits**: The number of connections is limited to prevent resource exhaustion.
+- **Connection Limits**: The number of connections is limited using a configurable maximum that considers both inbound and outbound connections, with priority given to trusted peers.

 These measures work together to create a secure and resilient network that can operate even when some participants are malicious.

 ## Security Features

-- **Encryption**: All communication is encrypted using ChaCha20-Poly1305
-- **Authentication**: Peers are authenticated during the handshake process
+- **Encryption**: All communication is encrypted using ChaCha20-Poly1305 with unique nonces for each message, providing both confidentiality and authenticity.
+The encryption keys are derived using HKDF from a shared secret established through X25519 key exchange during the initial handshake.
+Each message includes an authentication tag to prevent tampering.

+- **Authentication**: Peers are authenticated during the handshake process using their public keys, which are verified against a trusted list or through a chain of trust.
+The handshake includes a challenge-response mechanism to prove possession of the private key without revealing it.
+Failed authentication attempts are logged and can trigger temporary IP bans.

-- **DOS Mitigation**: Rate limiting and connection limits prevent denial of service attacks
+- **DOS Mitigation**: Rate limiting and connection limits prevent denial of service attacks through multiple layers:
+  - Token bucket algorithm for message rate limiting with configurable burst sizes
+  - Connection rate limiting using a sliding window counter
+  - Maximum connection limits per IP with dynamic adjustment based on reputation
+  - Automatic blacklisting of IPs that exceed thresholds
+  - SYN cookie protection for TCP connections

-- **IP Filtering**: Bad IPs and countries can be filtered out
+- **IP Filtering**: Bad IPs and countries can be filtered out using:
+  - Static blacklists of known malicious IPs
+  - Dynamic reputation scoring based on behavior
+  - Geographic filtering using IP geolocation
+  - Automatic updates of threat intelligence feeds
+  - Rate-based blocking of suspicious IP ranges

-- **Reputation System**: Peers with bad behavior can be disconnected
+- **Reputation System**: Peers with bad behavior can be disconnected based on:
+  - Message delivery success rate and latency
+  - Protocol compliance and message validity
+  - Resource usage patterns
+  - Connection stability and uptime
+  - Historical behavior tracking with decay over time
+  - Automatic scoring adjustments based on observed behavior

 ## Usage